anmason/AzureDevOpsHelps/Pipelines/UploadSingleFileToGitHub/readme.md

 1. Add a build variable for your GitHub personal access token (PAT)
 2. Save the PowerShell script to your Azure DevOps repository after filling out the required inputs
 3. In your pipeline, add a PowerShell script task
-	a.
-Click the ellipses ("...") under Script Path to select the uploaded PowerShell script
+	1. Click the ellipses ("...") under Script Path to select the uploaded PowerShell script
-	b.
-Expand the Environment Variables section and add a variable for your GitHub PAT
+	2. Expand the Environment Variables section and add a variable for your GitHub PAT
-	c.
-Name the variable githubpat and set the value to $({your build variable name})
+	3. Name the variable githubpat and set the value to $({your build variable name})
-	d.
-If desired, you can set another Environment Variable for your local build path: set the value to $(Build.Repository.LocalPath)
+	4. If desired, you can set another Environment Variable for your local build path: set the value to $(Build.Repository.LocalPath)